 Why is this so hard?
 Because your natural instinct is to turn to yourself, instead of to Jesus.
 This is true of all sin, but it’s obvious in your struggle with pornography because it’s a solitary pursuit.
 Your pornographic sins are, by definition, only about you: what you want, what you hope for, and what you long for.
 When you are facing hard or disappointing circumstances—boredom, loneliness, money problems, fighting with a spouse, distance from a friend—it’s easy (and instinctive) to turn in on yourself and try to escape your troubles by going to your fantasy life.

 After you sin, it’s easy (and instinctive) to stay turned in on yourself, but in a different way.
 Now, because you feel guilty, you chew on yourself, kick yourself, and are dismayed with yourself.
 But even your guilt is all about you.

 Your only hope for deliverance from this never ending cycle of self is going to Jesus.
 How do you recover from defeats?
 You recover from defeats by going back to the God who offers mercy and forgiveness to you through the death of his own Son on the cross.
 Jesus died so you could be forgiven.

 How do you face hardship, boredom, hurt, betrayal, and loneliness?
 By going to the God who is there, who is not surprised by sexual sin, who hears you, who cares about you, who wants to be in relationship with you.
 He is able to change your instinctive patterns.

 1Pseudonyms are used for counselee names and personal details have been changed.

-This article is adapted from the forthcoming mini book, Freedom from Sexual Addiction copyright © 2009 by Christian Counseling & Educational Foundation.
+This article is adapted from the forthcoming mini book, Sexual Addiction: Freedom from Compulsive Behavior copyright © 2009 by Christian Counseling & Educational Foundation.
 Used by permission of New Growth Press and may not be downloaded and/or reproduced without prior written permission of New Growth Press. www.newgrowthpress.com